Spring 2020 - ENGL 111W D100

 Examines literary “classics”, variously defined, apprehending them both on their own terms and within larger critical conversations.
 May incorporate the comparative study of work in related artistic fields and engage relevant media trends.
 Includes attention to writing skills.
 Students with credit for ENGL 101W may not take this course for further credit.
 Writing/Breadth-Humanities.

-The summer of 1816 was dreary, wet and cold in post-Napoleonic Europe.
+The summer of 1816 was dreary, wet and cold in Europe.
 An eighteen-year old Mary Wollstonecraft Godwin was travelling in with her lover, Percy Shelley, when the two struck up a friendship with the infamous poet, Lord Byron and his physician, John Polidori.
-During the course of three rainy days in June, the four friends, plus Mary’s stepsister, Claire Clairmont, found themselves confined by the weather to Byron’s residence near Geneva, entertaining themselves by discussing galvanism and reading ghost stories.
-When Byron suggested that they each write a ghost story of their own, Mary took up the challenge, eventually publishing one of the most influential novels of all time: Frankenstein; or, the Modern Prometheus.
-In this course, we will go back to that eighteen-year old girl writing at a crucial time period in history, as we analyze Frankensteinin relation to the literary, political, scientific and environmental events of the day.
-We will also examine the process through which Frankensteincame to occupy such an important role in cultural memory as we study a number of more contemporary works that revisit some of the themes that Frankensteinraise.
-Like Mary Shelley’s Frankenstein, Philip K. Dick’s Do Androids Dream of Electric Sheep, Margaret Atwood’s Oryx and Crake and Cherie Dimaline’s The Marrow Thieves also wrestle with the ethics of scientific inquiry, the fostering of empathy for socially marginalized individuals, the place of humanity in the natural world, and the meaning of life in general.
-Our journey of enquiry will also take us through a number of different genres as we consider the legacy of Frankenstein in films, video games and websites as well as books.
+During the course of three rainy days in June, the four friends, plus Mary’s stepsister, Claire Clairmont, found themselves confined by the weather to Byron’s residence, the Villa Diodati near Geneva, entertaining themselves by discussing galvanism and reading ghost stories.
+When Byron suggested that they each write a ghost story of their own, Mary took up the challenge, eventually writing and publishing one of the most influential novels of all time, Frankenstein; or, the Modern Prometheus.
+In this course, we will go back to that crucial time period in history, analyzing Frankenstein in relation to the literary, political, scientific and environmental events and movements that influenced its creation.
+We will also examine the process through which Frankenstein came to occupy such an important role in cultural memory as we study a number of more contemporary works that revisit some of the themes that Frankenstein raises: the ethics of scientific inquiry, the fostering of empathy for socially marginalized individuals, the place of humanity in the natural world, the politics of personhood and reproduction and, of course, the meaning of life.
+Our journey will take us through a number of different genres as we also consider the legacy of Frankenstein in books, film adaptations, and more.

 - Attendance, preparation and participation 5%